PaulSchiretz/pgl-backup/README.md

 ## Configuration Details

-All command-line flags can be set in the `pgl-backup.conf` file.
+All command-line flags can be set in the `pgl-backup.config.json` file.

 | Flag / JSON Key                 | Type          | Default                               | Description                                                                                             |
 | ------------------------------- | ------------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------- |